 4. Pricing and Payment.

 (a) Prices.
 Prices will be as set forth in Quotient’s then-current standard rate card, unless otherwise mutually agreed to by the parties as set forth in an executed Pricing Supplement or a similar document.
-Quotient’s prices are exclusive of taxes, withholdings, and other governmental charges and assessments (“Taxes”).
-Company will be responsible for paying all such Taxes.
+Quotient’s prices are exclusive of taxes (Sales Tax, Goods and Services Tax, Value Added Tax, Gross Consumption Tax, etc.), withholdings, and other governmental charges and assessments (“Taxes”).
+Advertiser will be responsible for paying all such Taxes.

 (c) Agency Payment.
 If Agency is responsible for payments, Quotient agrees Agency is liable solely to the extent proceeds have cleared from Advertiser to Agency for the Campaign in accordance with the IO.
 Agency agrees to make every reasonable effort to collect and clear payment from Advertiser on a timely basis.
 For sums not cleared to Agency, Quotient will hold Advertiser solely liable.
 Upon the request of Quotient, Agency will confirm whether Advertiser has paid to Agency in advance funds sufficient to make payments pursuant to the applicable IO.
 If Agency fails to timely pay invoices, Quotient may seek payment directly from Advertiser five (5) business days after providing notice to Agency, and Advertiser will promptly pay Quotient in full upon receipt of such notice.

 (d) Billing Reports.
-Quotient will make available to Company, in electronic or other reasonable form, a billing report for the Campaign.
-Company acknowledges and agrees that any billing report accessed via Company’s account may be preliminary and subject to change.
+Quotient will make available to Advertiser, in electronic or other reasonable form, a billing report for the Campaign.
+Advertiser acknowledges and agrees that any billing report accessed via Advertiser’s account may be preliminary and subject to change.

 5. Term; Termination.

 (a) Term.
 This Agreement will remain effective until no IO or Pricing Supplement is in effect.